-Opposition alliance to be called INDIA
+Opposition coalition for 2024 polls named INDIA

 This time, the Marumalarchi Dravida Munnetra Kazhagam, Kongu Desa Makkal Katchi, Viduthalai Chiruthaigal Katchi, Revolutionary Socialist Party, All India Forward Bloc, Indian Union Muslim League, Kerala Congress (Joseph) and Kerala Congress (Mani) also took part in the second meeting.

-The BJP has called a meeting of the ruling National Democratic Alliance in Delhi on Tuesday.
+The BJP has also called a meeting of the ruling National Democratic Alliance in Delhi on Tuesday.
 BJP President JP Nadda has said that 38 parties have confirmed their participation.